 _

-Climb to the Top of the Mount Saint-Loup Viewpoint
+Climb to the top of the Mont Saint Loup Belvedere

-You can go all the way up on foot or by bike!
-Once at the top, you have a superb view of the surrounding area (the coastline but also the Hérault plain).
-At the summit, you can also find an old semaphore and the English Tower, which dates from the 17th century.
-As I said above, Mount Saint-Loup is the main witness to Languedoc volcanism.
+You can get all the way up there on foot or by bike!
+Once at the top, you have a superb viewpoint over the surrounding area (the coastline but also the Hérault plain).
+At the summit, you will also find an old semaphore station and the Tower of the English, which dates back to the 17th century.
+As I mentioned earlier, Mont Saint Loup is the main witness to Languedoc volcanism.
 Its eruption 750,000 years ago gave the city of Agde its iridescent gray color and shaped the coast by creating islets, coves, and cliffs.
-Today, it is a preserved natural area, which is the reason why you cannot drive there.
+Today, it is actually a protected natural space, which is why you cannot go there by car.

 _

-As I told you earlier, the city of Phocaean and Greek origin is one of the oldest in the region.
-It was built with the volcanic stone of Mount Saint-Loup.
+As I mentioned earlier, the city of Phocaean and Greek origin is one of the oldest in the region.
+It was built using volcanic stone from Mont Saint-Loup.
 Its maze of timeless alleys has a certain charm.
-I also advise you to take a look at the Romanesque Cathedral of Saint-Etienne, which is worth a visit.
+I also recommend you take a look at the Romanesque Cathedral of Saint-Etienne, which is well worth the detour.

 _

-Founded in 1935 and nestled in a Renaissance townhouse in the heart of the historic center of Agde, this museum presents the arts and traditions of the city of Agde.
-If you are strolling around Agde, this can be a very interesting visit idea, provided you are curious and a museum lover.
-This museum is spread over 3 levels around 3 main themes: Art Nouveau, Between Land and Sea, and Folklore and Daily Life.
+Founded in 1935 and nestled in a Renaissance hotel, right in the heart of the historic center of Agde, this museum presents the arts and traditions of the city of Agde.
+If you are strolling around Agde, this could be a very interesting visit, provided you are curious and a museum lover.
+This museum is spread over 3 levels focusing on 3 major themes: Art Nouveau, Between Land and Sea, and Folklore and daily life.

-It was also an opportunity for me to learn more about the famous Agde jousting (naval battles) that find their origins in Antiquity.
-This tradition still exists today, and the jousters, called “knights of the tintaine,” face each other on their red and blue boats.
+It was also an opportunity for me to learn more about the famous Agde jousts (naval combats), which have their origins in Antiquity.
+This tradition still exists today, and the jousters, known as “knights of the tintaine,” face off on their red and blue boats.
 Furthermore, yellow and blue are the colors of Agde.

 _

-Below, as usual, I provide the few top recommendations that I had the opportunity to test on-site (one hotel and a few restaurants).
-For my part, I stayed in a hotel during this trip, but you can find many campsite villages in Cap d’Agde for those who prefer this type of accommodation, and it is true that during the summer season, it is quite a good deal because it is cheaper than a hotel.
+As always, I am sharing below the few good addresses that I had the opportunity to test on-site (a hotel and a few restaurants).
+For my part, I stayed in a hotel during this trip, but you can find many campsite villages in Cap d’Agde for lovers of this type of accommodation; it is true that during the summer season, it’s a pretty good deal as it is cheaper than a hotel.

 _

 Where to have lunch on a terrace?
-At Le Bistrot du Golf Palmyra
+At the Bistrot du Golf Palmyra

-This 27-hole international golf course offers a magnificent setting for a lunch on a terrace during sunny days, facing the Green.
-If it’s hot, I recommend you get the Océane salad (16 €), which is very generous!… Around the golf course, you will also find a 4-star hotel, the Palmyra Golf Hôtel.
+This 27-hole international golf course offers a magnificent setting for a terrace lunch when the weather is nice, facing the Green.
+If it is hot, I recommend you order the Océane salad (16 €), which is very hearty!… Around the golf course, you will also find a 4-star hotel, the Palmyra Golf Hotel.

 _